Eagle Eye Mysteries

-Eagle Eye Mysteries is a two-part series of educational computer games developed by Stormfront Studios and published by EA*Kids.
+Eagle Eye Mysteries is a two-part series of educational video games developed by Stormfront Studios for MS-DOS and published by EA*Kids.
 The in-game protagonists are twins Jake and Jennifer Eagle who form the Eagle Eye Detective Agency.
 The character of Jennifer is voiced by Lauren Bloom and Jake is voiced by Evan Enright-Schulz.

-In 1994, Creative Labs and EA*Kids released a two-game compilation that included both Scooter's Magic Castle and Eagle Eye Mysteries in London.
+In 1994, Creative Labs and EA*Kids released a two-game compilation with both Scooter's Magic Castle and Eagle Eye Mysteries in London.
 The first game was bundled into the Discovery CD New Edition kit along with 17 other games, while both were featured in Sound Blaster Digital Schoolhouse 4x.

 Development

 An activity book that came with the first game allowed players to complete a puzzle that would win them a chance to play a character in the sequel.

 Gameplay

 The game is a first-person detective game that involves reading, writing and puzzle-solving.
 The player can choose either twin as their companion as they explore the territory and solve cases that are given to them.
 After each case the player is rewarded with new pages in their digital "scrapbook".